-This is just plain wrong when a bag of chips is cheaper than a head of broccoli, or when it's more affordable to feed a family of four at McDonald's than to cook a healthy meal for them at home.
+Since a bag of chips can be cheaper than a head of broccoli it begs the question if it is more affordable to feed a family of four at McDonald's than to cook a healthy meal for them at home.
 In fact, it isn't cheaper to eat highly processed food.
 A typical order for a family of four - for example, two Big Macs, a cheeseburger, six chicken McNuggets, two medium fries, two small fries, two medium sodas and two small sodas - will cost about \$28.